GraPharm-ML/GraPharm-test/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Driven by passion and expertise, our team at GraPharma is committed to pushing the boundaries of AI in pharmaceuticals.
+Driven by passion and expertise, our team at GraPharm is committed to pushing the boundaries of AI in pharmaceuticals.
 Together, we're revolutionizing data analysis and knowledge graph development to empower informed decision-making in the industry.

 {% include section.html %}